Who shows up with Bill Cosby to court?

 On Wednesday, Cosby walked hand in hand with Frazier and Atchison to the courthouse.

-Frazier, 68, played the wife to Cosby's character, Dr. Willis Panama, in the 1978 Neil Simon film, "California Suite," which featured an all-star cast that boasted Jane Fonda, Alan Alda, Michael Caine, Walter Matthau and Richard Pryor.
+Frazier, 68, played the wife to Cosby's character, Dr. Willis Panama, in the 1978 Neil Simon film, "California Suite," which featured an all-star cast boasting Jane Fonda, Alan Alda, Michael Caine, Walter Matthau and Richard Pryor.

-Her first movie credit was in the blaxploitation crime drama "Super Fly," and over the years she appeared in episodes of numerous television shows, including "Starsky and Hutch," "Dallas," "The Love Boat," "Magnum P.I.," "227" and "The West Wing."
+Her first movie credit was in the blaxploitation crime drama "Super Fly," and over the years she appeared in episodes of such TV shows as "Starsky and Hutch," "Dallas," "The Love Boat," "Magnum P.I.," "227" and "The West Wing."

 Atchison, Frazier's husband of more than nine years, is a New York-based hairstylist to the stars.
-Among his clientele: actors Danny Glover, Frank Savage, Candice Bergen, Robin Givens, "The Cosby Show" veterans Lisa Bonet and Phylicia Rashad, singer Dionne Warwick, the Rev. Jesse Jackson, US Rep. Maxine Waters and Bill and Camille Cosby, according to his salon's website.
+Among his clientele: actors Danny Glover, Frank Savage, Candice Bergen, Robin Givens, "The Cosby Show" alums Lisa Bonet and Phylicia Rashad, singer Dionne Warwick, the Rev. Jesse Jackson, US Rep. Maxine Waters and Bill and Camille Cosby, according to his salon's website.